douglasgreen/pagemaker/dev/doc/design_discussion.md

 * Each module should have a single purpose.
 * It works better when simplified so the reader (programmer) can form mental models about it (understand it).
 * Its choices are somwhat arbitrary and somewhat contextual (specific purpose in a specific environment).

+That's why I sometimes add more comments than other programmers.
+The comments function as headings to organize the code into sections.
+Even though it's basically just restating the code, it still has a purpose of explaining and organizing like any good heading.